-Melh al-Ard activists climb on top of one of the partly demolished buildings in Ein Hijleh.
-Photos by Daniel Tepper
+Melh al-Ard activists climb on top of one of the partly demolished buildings in Ein Hijleh

-As John Kerry blindly marches the two countries down the aisle toward a wedding that will never be consummated, groups like Melh al Ard are taking matters into their own hands.
+As Obama's Easter Island-faced colleague blindly marches the two countries down the aisle towards a wedding that will never be consummated, groups like Melh al-Ard are taking matters into their own hands.

 Activists arriving at Ein Hijleh

 Ein Hijleh sits on land belonging to one of the oldest monasteries in the region.
-The site is believed to have briefly served as a resting place for baby Jesus and his parents as they fled from Herod back in the Biblical day.
-The Palestinian Christian village, known as Deir Hijleh, was depopulated and destroyed during the Six-Day War in 1967 and has laid in shambles ever since.
-Now, it is surrounded on three sides by a closed military area set up by the Israeli army, all but forgotten until Melh al Ard’s action last Friday.
+In fact, the site is believed to have briefly served as a resting place for baby Jesus and his parents as they fled from Herod back in the Biblical day.
+The Palestinian Christian village, known as Deir Hijleh, was depopulated and destroyed during the Six Day War in 1967 and has laid in shambles ever since.
+Now, it is surrounded on three sides by a closed military area set up by the Israeli army, all but forgotten until Melh al-Ard’s action last Friday.

-Aside from the military jeeps and armed soldiers surrounding the village, Melh al Ard’s reappropriation project in Ein Hijleh felt like summer camp.
-Games and sing-alongs were organized throughout the day, but they were balanced with productive ventures like collecting debris, rebuilding destroyed homes, planting trees, and, of course, planning the next action.
+Aside from the military jeeps and armed soldiers surrounding the village, Melh al-Ard’s re-appropriation project in Ein Hijleh felt like summer camp.
+Games and sing-a-longs were organised throughout the day, but they were balanced with productive ventures like collecting debris, rebuilding destroyed homes, planting trees and, of course, planning the next action.

-The atmosphere was incredibly jovial.
-People embraced friends and acquaintances as family, chanting protest slogans, starting campfires, and settling in for what was inevitably going to be a sleepless night.
+The atmosphere was incredibly jovial; people embraced friends and first acquaintances as family, chanting protest slogans, starting campfires and settling in for what was inevitably going to be a sleepless night.
 It looked as if we’d stumbled onto a film set for a Babylonian remake of Lord of the Flies, minus the impending death of any overweight children.

-Unlike a Western protest sleepover, which promises to include at least some guy with a 12-pack and stick of Moroccan squidgy, the vibe in Ein Hijleh remained innocent and youthful.
-Those in attendance were taking back and occupying one of the hundreds of destroyed, depopulated Palestinian villages, and they were doing so in the face of what promises to be a brutal crackdown by the Israeli army.
+Unlike a Western protest sleepover, which promise to include at least some bloke with a 12-pack and stick of Moroccan squidgy, the vibe in Ein Hijleh remained innocent and youthful.
+Those in attendance were taking back and occupying one of the hundreds of destroyed, depopulated Palestinian villages, and doing so in the face of what promises to be a brutal crackdown by the Israeli army.

 A drum circle at Ein Hijleh

-With that in mind, every activist I spoke with knew that the project wouldn’t be as simple as showing up and putting in the work.
+With that in mind, every activist I spoke to knew that the project wouldn’t be as simple as showing up and putting in the work.

 As of now, however, Israel’s ad hoc method seems to be to starve the activists out.
 They’ve set up checkpoints throughout the area in an attempt to block provisions from reaching the surrounded camp.

-"Whatever [the Israeli army] does, we adjust," said activist and PSCC spokesperson Diana Alzeer, describing the tear gas, sound bombs, night flares, and live bullets that define the relationship between the activists and Israel's armed forces.
-"We’re not leaving any time soon, but man, I’m hungry," she continued.
+"Whatever [the Israeli army] do, we adjust," said activist and PSCC spokesperson Diana Alzeer, describing the tear gas, sound bombs, night flares and live bullets that define the relationship between the activists and Israel's armed forces.
+"We’re not leaving any time soon, but man I’m hungry," she continued.
 "They’re blocking all cars carrying food and water from entering the village."

 Arab news stations and politicians from the Palestinian Authority trickled in throughout the day and made small talk with the activists.
 But most were more concerned with keeping an eye out for military vehicles than actually engaging in substantive discussion.